Deep Dive: MercadoLibre ($MELI)

 The P&L tells you two truths at once:

-Management is actively trading away some “pretty” revenue (shipping) to expand engagement and volume, and the accounting noise (especially Argentina) can distort readability.
+The trade-off: Management is actively trading away some “pretty” revenue (shipping fees) to expand engagement and volume.

 Atomic Take: The income statement is strong enough to fund reinvestment, but noisy enough to keep the valuation debate permanently active.

-Falsifier: Gross profit growth lags net revenues & financial income growth for multiple quarters (GAAP-to-GAAP comparison).
+The Falsifier: If Gross profit growth lags net revenues & financial income growth for multiple quarters, the pricing power is eroding.
+(GAAP-to-GAAP comparison).

-Valuation is mostly a bet on duration, not a bet on a quarter.
+Valuation here is mostly a bet on duration, not a bet on a single quarter.

 ~35× annualized Q3’25 GAAP operating income ($724m × 4).

 Expensive?
-In isolation, yes.
+In isolation, absolutely.
 But this is the cost of entry for a dominant compounder.
-The market is effectively betting that today’s ‘expensive’ is tomorrow’s bargain, provided the three engines (shipping efficiency, ad monetization, and credit quality) keep firing in sync.
+The market is effectively betting that today’s “expensive” is tomorrow’s bargain, provided the three engines (shipping efficiency, ad monetization, and credit quality) keep firing in sync.

 Atomic Take: This is Nomad math: the multiple only works if the flywheel’s lifespan is long.